A trip to the lake with the entire family is truly a special experience, but spending time on the lake just isn’t the same without your pet(s).

 If you do decide to take your pet with you, be sure to use the following tips to prepare your pet for the trip:

 - Check up with your veterinarian – If it’s been awhile since your last veterinarian trip, try to take your pet to the vet at least a week or two in advance of your planned trip.
 Be sure that your pet has been checked at least once a year regardless of travel, but definitely prior to any extended travel (whether it’s a visit to the lake or some other location).
 The last thing you want to worry about is your pet getting sick while on vacation, requiring you to either cut your vacation short or to find a vet that you’re unfamiliar with near your lake home.
 Worse case scenario, if you do need to contact a vet while on vacation, call the American Animal Hospital Association.
 They will refer you to a reputable local veterinarian in your area.

 - Get your pet used to the car – Be sure that all of your pets are collared with identification tags that contain the pet’s name and contact information.
 You may also consider a microchip implant for identification purposes.
-The implant process is painless for the pet and the chip contains a registration number and phone number of the registry, allowing the animal shelter or vet clinic that finds your pet to contact the registry and get your name and phone number.
+The implant process is painless for the pet and the chip contains a registration number and phone number of the registry.
+This allows the animal shelter or vet clinic that finds your pet to contact the registry and get your name and phone number.

 Common sense should prevail when you decide to travel.
-Changing environments can be more disruptive and stressful for certain pets that you should be cognizant of.
-So, if you do plan on taking your pet with you on while traveling on vacation, for business travel or elsewhere, use these common sense tips as a starting point to prepare your pet for the trip.
+Changing environments can be more disruptive and stressful for certain pets.
+This you should be conscious of.
+So, if you do plan on taking your pet with you while traveling on vacation, for business, travel or elsewhere, use these common sense tips as a starting point to prepare your pet for the trip.

 One thought on “Pet Travel: How to Prepare Your Pet for a Trip to the Lake”